 The idea of returning to that state of nothingness — just disappearing forever — as we imagine the birds, the butterflies, our dogs, and all other creatures do is an uncomfortable, frightening, saddening thought.
 Accepting we are mortal and trying to go through life without fear of it all ending at some moment is a heavy yoke to bear.
 It is much easier on the soul of the believer, who thinks he or she will live forever, plus in a paradise, plus with all his or her loved ones.
 While I believe this is wishful thinking (“If something seems too good to be true…”) and is in fact the reason religion persists and will do so for a long time more, it is certainly a more pleasant belief than that in 80 years I’ll be gone forever.

 How does one deal with something like this?
 Well, while the dread of nonexistence is something I haven’t conquered yet, I will say it encourages me to cherish each moment in a way I did not do as a believer.
 After all, if you have eternity, what is this mere “pit stop” on Earth?
 Each second just isn’t as valuable.
 Now I am more mindful of the time.
 I’m reminded to show more love and do more good in this place, to create a better world for people living now and my future children and grandchildren — should I live long enough to have them.
+With death, you also must accept that you will never see your loved ones again when they die.
+That’s hard and sad — but reminds me to spend more quality time with them in the here and now.

 Second, becoming an atheist can do a number on your relationships with those you care about.
 I consider myself lucky in this regard.
 Sure, it created a little tension here and there with family members, made some friends avoid me on social media, and a girl I wanted to marry did not appreciate my deconversion and moved on.
 But overall, I am still so close with many strong Christian friends and my changed beliefs were accepted, if sadly, by family, who still love me as much as before.
 It goes quite differently for many new atheists.
 It can destroy people and families.
 Throw this in with the feeling you’ve said goodbye to a dear old (if imaginary) friend, someone you fell asleep talking to, someone you trusted and knew, someone real and always looking out for you, and becoming an atheist can be a painful experience indeed.